punkave/jquery-selective/README.md

 When this option is enabled, pressing enter will add a new item.
 If you do not want the enter key, set the `addKeyCodes` option to a different keycode or key identifier or an array of either.
 (You may include the key code value `13` for the enter key.
 The comma key identifier is `U+002C`)

 Key codes refer to the physical placement of a key on the keyboard, while key identifiers refer to the character's place in the UTF-8 code table.
 For instance, the key code for the comma character on a standard US keyboard would be `188`, and its' key identifier is `U+002C`.
-Generally, it is preferable to use key identifiers, as key codes refer to physical key placements, which are occupied with characters that differe between international keyboard layouts.
+Generally, it is preferable to use key identifiers, as key codes refer to physical key placements, which are occupied with characters that differ between international keyboard layouts.

 - [Here's a list of cross-browser-safe keycodes.](http://www.javascripter.net/faq/keycodes.htm)
 - [Here's a list of key identifiers for basic latin characters](http://codepoints.net/basic_latin)